'Percy Jackson' Disney+ Series Has Found Its Pilot Director

-Besides directing a surprisingly well-received live-action adaptation of the animated series Dora the Explorer, Robin also helmed 2011’s The Muppets, Muppets Most Wanted, and Alice Through the Looking Glass.
-Recently, Robin also directed an episode of the Disney+ series The Mysterious Benedict Society.
-So, besides having a lot of experience with adaptations and franchises, Robin has also worked with Disney on multiple occasions.
+Besides directing a surprisingly well-received live-action adaptation of the animated series Dora the Explorer, Bobin also helmed 2011’s The Muppets, Muppets Most Wanted, and Alice Through the Looking Glass.
+Recently, Bobin also directed an episode of the Disney+ series The Mysterious Benedict Society.
+So, besides having a lot of experience with adaptations and franchises, Bobin has also worked with Disney on multiple occasions.

 20th Century Fox previously adapted the Percy Jackson books into films in 2010 and 2013.
 Unfortunately, the movies were poorly received by critics and fans alike, burying the film franchise.
 That’s why Riordan is overseeing the series adaptation closely, to make sure Disney+ gets it right.
 The first season or the Percy Jackson series will adapt the first book in the series, The Lightning Thief, in which the 12-year-old titular demigod hero finds out he’s the son of Poseidon.